-This fund includes three allocations, described in the table below:
+The STF includes three allocations, described in the table below:

 Name of Allocation Description of Funding 1.
-Transportation Services Allocation For the costs required to transport students between home and school, including funding for buses, contracted special-purpose vehicles (CSPVs) and contracted taxis, public transit, local school board priorities and operations, and transition support.
-School Bus Rider Safety Training Allocation For school boards to access standardized school bus rider safety training and courses.
-Transportation to Provincial and Demonstration Schools Allocation To cover expenses for transportation to Provincial and Demonstration schools.
+Transportation Services Allocation Funds the costs associated with transporting students between home and school, including funding for buses, contracted special-purpose vehicles (CSPVs) and contracted taxis; public transit; local school board priorities and operations; and transition support.
+2. School Bus Rider Safety Training Allocation For school boards to access standardized school bus rider safety training and courses.
+Transportation to Provincial and Demonstration Schools Allocation Covers expenses for transportation to and from Provincial and Demonstration schools.

 School boards' spending on student transportation and school facilities shall not exceed the total funding generated through the STF and School Facilities Fund (SFF) plus up to a maximum of 5 per cent of the total amount generated through the Classroom Staffing Fund (CSF), Learning Resources Fund (LRF), and Special Education Fund (SEF).
-Further details regarding enveloping and financial reporting can be found in the Balanced Budget, Enveloping, and Other Reporting Requirements section of this paper.
+Further details regarding enveloping and financial reporting can be found in the Balanced Budget, Enveloping, and Other Reporting Requirements section of this guide.